suadsuljovic/learn-react-by-projects/project-building-steps/README.md

-# How to build React.js projects step by step
+# How to build React.js projects

 ## Intro